jnode-revisited/jnode/README.md

 The various sub-projects must be imported into eclipse.
 Since they reference each other, it is advisably to import them all at the same time using `Import -> Existing projects into workspace`.

+As the code has not been modified, it should still work in Eclipse...

+## IntelliJ, Netbeans and Gradle

+There had seemed to be some interest in compiling this with Gradle.
+I am not against that.
+My preferred IDE is IDEA, and netbeans (13 now, or whatever version would be compatible) is second place.

 ## Building

 Execute: